medibloc/panacea-mainnet/panacea-3/v2.0.2/upgrade.md

 ## Guides for Validators and Full-Node Operators

-Since this upgrade will be proposed as a Governance Proposal on Panacea, the state machine of your `panacead` process will be stopped automatically as soon as it finalize a block which has the block time larger than `2021-10-01T07:00:00Z`.
+Since this upgrade will be proposed as a Governance Proposal on Panacea, the state machine of your `panacead` process will be stopped automatically as soon as it finalizes a block which has the block time larger than `2021-10-01T07:00:00Z`.
 Then, no more blocks will not be created until the process is restarted with the new version.

 You will be able to see the following error logs:
 ```